solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 First and foremost, you should decide how to proceed with the poison pill records, not to let the entire function fail because of some “bad" records in the batch.
 Do you want to log information about the record?
 Maybe emit some custom metrics?
 How about sending the record to a DLQ?
 Or, maybe, you could afford to discard the “bad” records silently?

 You could then implement the corresponding **error handling in your Lambda function**.
 But that’s not the only option you have.
-To even further reduce the negative side effects of poison pill records and other failures, you should combine error handling in your code with the magic of the _ESM_, allowing to:
+To even further reduce the negative side effects of poison pill records and other failures, you should combine error handling in your code with the magic of the _ESM_, which allows to:
 - set the maximum number of **retry attempts** for _Lambda_ (max 10 000),
-- set the maximum **age of the records** that _Lambda_ will retry, to ignore ones that are getting old (from 1 minute up to 7 days),
+- set the maximum **age of the records** that _Lambda_ will retry and ignore ones that are getting old (from 1 minute up to 7 days),
 - recursively **split** the “bad” batch for you and try to process the halves separately (also called batch **bisecting**), or
 - return a **partial success** for the part of the batch that has been processed successfully.